 You can purchase belladonna products over the counter at your local pharmacy or health food store.
 One large American manufacturer of homeopathic products even sells teething tablets and gels that contain belladonna.
-(Although the U.S. Food and Drug Administration issued a safety recall for the tablets, they are back on the market.)
+(Although the

 Usually marketed as nutritional supplements, belladonna is sold in tablets, tincture (liquid), ointments, and in a pump spray.
 Companies claim it helps with: